sphinx-doc/sphinx/Doc-3k/maclib/using.rst

 The Apple-provided build of Python is installed in :file:`/System/Library/Frameworks/Python.framework` and :file:`/usr/bin/python`, respectively.
-You should never modify or delete these, as they are Apple- controlled and are used by Apple- or third-party software.
+You should never modify or delete these, as they are Apple-controlled and are used by Apple- or third-party software.

 IDLE includes a help menu that allows you to access Python documentation.
 If you are completely new to Python you should start reading the tutorial introduction